Kurczak1233/IBigDataPortal/README.md

 Some bugs may be still found due to the minor of the human resources.

 # MVP 1.2
-On the portal you are able to overlook the posts that are divided in 3 categories: Job offers, posts, edu links.
+On the portal you are able to overlook the articles that are divided in 3 categories: Job offers, posts, edu links.
 Posts may be available to see for unregisted user.
 There is a comment system implemented.
 Only the registered users can comment the posts.
 Commenting may be restricted by post owner / adminstration, so not every post may be able to be commented.
 There are a few roles on the portal like: Administrators, HEI, Employee, Users.
 Depending on the role the user is able to perform actions on the platform.
 In order to gain higher access to the portal the user can send a request to the administration.